Features

 html5 javascript scheduler spring boot java event bar

-The last task is to use the apply the saved color to the events during Scheduler rendering.
-The color is available in the event data JSON array as "color" property:
+The last task is to apply the saved color to the event during Scheduler rendering.
+The color is available in the event data JSON array, in the color property:

 [